Fit For Farming foreword

 The Men's Health Forum is a member of the NHS England Information Standard and this new manual is fully compliant.
 This means it is fully-referenced, has been peer-reviewed by our team of medics led by Dr John Chisholm, the Men's Health Forum's chair of trustees, and also road-tested with men.
 You can have confidence that this is a reliable source of quality evidence-based health information.

-- Read all about Fit For Farming
+- Read all about Fit For Farming (and view PDF copy)

-- Buy Fit For Farming from Amazon
+- Buy single copy from Amazon